 As an eternal optimist I’m not risk adverse, but more of a calculated risk taker.
 In the late 90s I was offered a year’s assignment in Northern California.
 I jumped at the chance.
 It was America, what could be risky about that?
 There was much muttering from my two younger daughters because they were being uprooted from friends and family, but the muttering didn’t last long as they soon adapted to the world of yellow school buses, western saddle riding and friends living on ranches.
 It wasn’t until the day before we left London that the husband of a friend professed his shock on hearing that I was planning to take the children to live on the San Andreas fault line.
 First, I had heard about it.
-The wooden deck house in Portola Valley we were renting was cute, airy and situated in a beautiful valley with ten other houses.
+The wooden deck house in Portola Valley we were renting was cute, airy and situated in a beautiful valley with seven other houses.
 Sour grapes, I thought, until my children started to return home from school with stories of regular earthquake drills and the fact that other parents kept store cupboards stocked with emergency rations.
 The 1989 earthquake that had rocketed the Bay Area had been a lesson in preparedness for all.

 Nonetheless, the year passed without incident and I never did get around to stocking a store cupboard full of what the LA times outlined as ‘rumble rations’ which included sensible things such as plastic water containers, torches, loo paper as well as non-perishable or canned food.